dspetukhov/data-quality-automated-evaluator/README.md

 | `markdown`           | Markdown report settings (Optional)                             | `name`, `css_style`, `float_precision`                            |
 | `plotly`             | Plotly styling settings (Optional)                              | `plot`, `outliers`, `layout`, `grid`, `subplots`, `scale_factor`  |

-The agreements for each of these sections are listed below:
+Each of these sections is described below:

 #### `source`

-This section specifies properties to read the source of data with Polars.
+This section specifies properties to read the source of data using Polars.

-- `file_path` is the obligatory value that defines the path to the file(s) to read.
+- `file_path` is the obligatory value defining the path to the file(s) to read.
-- `file_format` is optional and can be required in cases when file to read does not have extension or file extension does not match supported file formats: csv, xlsx, parquet, iceberg.
+- `file_format` is optional and can be required in cases when file to read does not have extension or reading from with directory with partitioned files.
 - `storage_options` is required for reading from cloud providers.
-If these options are not provided, Polars will implicitly try to get relevant credentials from environment variables like `AWS_REGION`, so explicit definition is recommended:
+If it is not provided, Polars will implicitly try to get relevant credentials from environment variables like `AWS_REGION`, so explicit definition is recommended:

 ```python
 storage_options = {